graphitemaster/breaking_the_physical_limits_of_fonts/README.md

   return value;
 };

-unpack = (g) => {
+// for a given glyph |g| unpack the palette indices for the 5 vertical pixels unpack = (g) => {
   return (new Uint8Array(5)).map((_, i) =>
     read(Alphabet.length*3*i + Alphabet.indexOf(g)*3));
 };

-decode = (g) => {
+// for given glyph |g| decode the 1x5 vertical RGB strip decode = (g) => {
   const rgb = new Uint8Array(5*3);
   unpack(g).forEach((value, index) =>
     rgb.set(Palette[value], index*3));
   return rgb;
 }
 ```

-The `decode` function here gives us our original `1x5` strip for the give glyph `g`.
+The `decode` function here gives us our original `1x5` strip for the given glyph `g`.
+What's most impressive is we only need **5 bytes** of memory to decode a single character into memory.
+Similarly, we only need **~1.875 bytes** of memory to read such a character to begin with.
+Giving us an average working set of **6.875 bytes**.
+When you include the **68 bytes** used to represent the atlas and **36 bytes** to represent the alphabet string, we're capable of drawing text with less than **128 bytes** of RAM _theoretically_.

+* Writing this in assembler or C would allow you to actually see these savings

-Now all that's left is to create a way to render these glyphs into a bitmap one at a time for each character with an optional scale.
+Now all that's left is a way to compose these vertical strips into an image for the purposes of drawing some text.